Redis коннектор#

 redis.table-names

-List of all tables provided by the catalog
+Comma-separated list of all tables provided by this catalog.
+A table name

 redis.default-schema